Ben Bassarab: Personal life

 Bassarab regularly visited B.J's Gym in Calgary, which was owned by his brother-in-law B. J. Annis.
 He also worked in the juice bar at the gym for some time before becoming a wrestler.

-In 1988 Bassarab was stabbed in a barfight, the incident damaged his liver severely.
+In 1988 Bassarab was stabbed in a barfight, the incident severely damaged his liver.

 After divorcing Hart he remarried at some point.
 He and his new wife attended both of the two funeral services for former brother-in-law Davey Boy Smith held by Smith's girlfriend Andrea Redding, and the other was held by former sister-in-law Diana Hart-Smith.

 Bassarab later became a truck driver and, later, a warehouse foreman before retiring to run a vending machine and real estate company that he and his wife Kathy owned in Calgary.
-They sold of the business and moved down to the Maritimes.
-When asking Ben why he replied he just wanted peace in his life.
+They sold off the business and moved to the Maritimes.